 But it got worse and we had to go to another hospital 10 days later.
 Verdict: there were a dislocation, a fracture and torn ligaments (bummer).
 The surgery advised cost about $13,500.00 and implied months of crutches… But when we called our insurance, they refused to cover it as they did not consider it a “medical emergency”.
-In the end, we had to pause our holidays and come back to Europe, we went through a lot of difficulties with our Insurance but we argued our case over months and we did get all the money owed back.
+In the end, we had to pause our holidays and come back to Europe.
+We went through a lot of difficulties with our Insurance but we argued our case over months and we did get all the money owed back.

 - YOU NEED TRAVEL INSURANCE!
-So many times we heard “it’s expensive, and it never happens anyway, hospitals here are cheap should I have a problem” etc. You don’t want to go there!
+So many times we heard “it’s expensive, and it never happens anyway, hospitals here are cheap if I have a problem” etc. You don’t want to go there!
 Medical care is (very) expensive.
 And yes, maybe you won’t need it (and we hope so) but if you do you probably won’t be able to afford it.
 Depending on where you are and the treatments you need, a night at the hospital can cost you thousands of dollars, emergency medical transport from $10,000.00 to half a million!
 And this does not include surgeries, ambulances, doctor’s visits, medical tests, medicine, etc.

-- The in-patient cover is usually pretty high, while the out-patient is pretty low… If you can, definitely spend the night at the hospital!
+- The in-patient cover is usually pretty high, while the out-patient is pretty low… If you can, definitely spend the night at the hospital.
 This can change your cover from 500 euros max to millions!

 - Almost all travel insurances only cover MEDICAL EMERGENCIES.
 They aren’t health insurance, which means they won’t cover things that they believe can “wait” until you get back, or long term conditions and diseases like cancer.